 The 2011/12 Season marked the arrival of Artistic Director Kwame Kwei-Armah, an internationally recognized playwright, director, and arts advocate.
 Even in periods of economic downturn, Baltimore Center Stage maintained a record of break-even or better operation, and its future is as inspiring as our past.

-In 2015, Baltimore Center Stage embarked on a $32 million capital campaign to renovate its historic building.
-Season 2016/17 will see the realization of these efforts.
-This season also welcomes back Managing Director Michael Ross who served in the same role from 2002 to 2008 and is returning upon the retirement of Managing Director Stephen Richard (2012–16).
+In 2015, Baltimore Center Stage embarked on a capital campaign to renovate its historic building.
+In 2017, the theater completed the $28 million building renovation that created more opportunities for art making and community building, with new public spaces to gather before and after shows and state-of-the-art performance spaces with the best in theater design and technology.
+This season also welcomed back Managing Director Michael Ross who served in the same role from 2002 to 2008 and returned upon the retirement of Managing Director Stephen Richard (2012–16).

 Under the leadership of Kwame Kwei-Armah and Michael Ross, Baltimore Center Stage continues to offer challenging, bold work onstage, enhanced by extensive community engagement to ensure its position as Baltimore’s preeminent professional theater company and its role as the State Theater of Maryland.